 - Forming collaboration with other education, research, industry, and government institutions as partners.

 The College of Engineering and Computer Science's Center for Information Assurance and Security (CIAS) is a designated National Center of Academic Excellence (CAE) in Information Assurance Education.
 This designation is jointly sponsored by the National Security Agency (NSA) and Department of Homeland Security (DHS) in the spirit of Presidential Decision Directive 63.
 To receive the designation, the Center had to meet stringent criteria in regards to the curriculum, faculty, research, and demonstrate an institution-wide commitment to information assurance practices and education.
 Click here to see NSA/DHS current national CAE designated institutions including California State University, Sacramento.

 Collegiate Cyber Defense Competition (CCDC)

-CCDC is also known as International "Capture the Flag" Competition.
+CCDC is also known as international "Capture the Flag" competition.
 The local contest is held during the Fall semester as a project in CSC 154 and CSC 254.
-Students take part in both roles of Blue Team and Red Team, while the faculty take the role of White Team.
-Talks are currently under way with local industry to see if they are willing to take on the role of Red Team.
-Plans are being formulated to hold a contest with the local Community Colleges, as well as help them create their own competitions.
+Students take part in both roles of Blue Team and Red Team, while the faculty and staff take the role of White Team.
+CCDC got sponsorship and help from local companies.
+Plans are being formulated to redesign and expand CCDC to a larger scale.